In Techniques

 Compound-angle dovetails are some of the most beguiling joints in all woodworking.
 But, as John Lennon once suggested, they can be as difficult to make as “fixing a hole in the ocean.”
 Well, maybe not that hard—but it all begins with figuring out those odd angles.

 I’ve developed a system that makes layout easy.
-It’s based on very simple and familiar geometry (see “The Basics”, at left).
+It’s based on very simple and familiar geometry (see “The Basics”, below).
 It’s universal, too: This system works for a project with any amount of splay and for dovetails of any pitch.

 Before laying out the dovetails, your boards must be cut at the correct compound angle to form tight-fitting butt joints.